ably/delta-codec-dotnet/README.md

 ## Supported platforms

-The library is targeting netstandard 1.3.
+The library targets .NET Standard 2.0 which is compatible with cross-platform .Net ecosystem.
 ## General Use

 The `DeltaDecoder` class is an entry point to the public API.
 It provides a stateful way of applying a stream of `vcdiff` deltas.